 This is a visual reference guide for my students studying classical guitar.
 This set is focused on basic left hand technique for classical guitar.
 Just remember that this is a reference for guitar and not necessarily how you will position your arm.
 Everyone’s body is different so you’ll have to experiment to see what works for you.
 However, as a basic reference these photos should guide you in the right direction.
 Sofia is one of my students.
 She posed but also helped with the photography and concepts.
 Find more articles at the Lesson Archive Page.
 For free lessons, sheet music, and pro videos join the Email Newsletter.
-You can help create more and sustain the site by supporting or donating.
+Help support the site & free lessons by Sharing, Caring, and Subscribing.

 The five main tips for beginners I mention in the video are: